eoftedal/ContentSecurityPolicy.Net/README.txt

 Goal:
 -----
+- 2011-09-29: Support the latest version from W3C, but stay compatible with firefox - adding 'unsafe-inline' and 'unsafe-eval'
 - 2011-06-21: Support the latest version from W3C, but stay compatible with earlier versions in firefox and chrome
 - 2011-06-15: Support the Chrome version as well, allthough this support is a bit experimental from Chrome's side
 - Allow the specification of the content security policy as a part of web.config